Five things to consider when choosing where to place your schemes business

-We’ve a well-deserved reputation as a leading insurer in the church, charity, education, heritage, and property sectors.
-What is less well-known is our substantial involvement in specialist schemes.
+We’ve a well-deserved reputation as a leading insurer in the church, charity, education, heritage, faith, high-net-worth and property sectors.
+What's less well-known is our substantial involvement in specialist schemes.

 We’ve been in this arena for more than thirty years, and are already working with broker partners on a wide range of schemes – everything from farms to funeral directors, from book dealers to veterinary practices, and from brass bands to micro-pubs, as well as some specialist personal lines, including liability cover for pets, and contents in retirement communities.